 The Public History minor serves students with an interest in museums, historic sites, archives and library work, historic preservation, archaeology, and digital history.
 Drawing on perspectives and frames of reference from across academic divisions, it provides an innovative approach to the study and practice of applied history and cultural heritage, integrating classroom study with hands-on projects and field experiences in museums, archives, historical agencies, etc.

-Faculty scholarship produced within CWI is broad-based and innovative.
-Prior to his untimely death, Director Peter Carmichael published extensively on the cultural history of soldiering in Civil War armies.
-Associate Director Jill Ogline Titus’s work centers around civil rights history and historical commemoration, including books on the Cold War Civil Rights context of the Gettysburg Centennial and massive resistance to school desegregation.
-Assistant Director Ashley Whitehead Luskey’s scholarly work applies the lenses of cultural history and gender history to the Civil War Era, examining elite women’s attempts to maintain their social & political authority amidst the chaos of civil war.
+Scholarship produced within CWI is broad-based and innovative.
+Jill Ogline Titus’s work centers around civil rights history and historical commemoration, including books on the Cold War Civil Rights context of the Gettysburg Centennial and massive resistance to school desegregation.
+Ashley Whitehead Luskey’s scholarly work applies the lenses of cultural history and gender history to the Civil War Era, examining elite women’s attempts to maintain their social & political authority amidst the chaos of civil war.
+Ian Isherwood's scholarship focuses on the experience of war and representation in era of the two world wars, but also explores the connections between the Civil War and broader concepts of historical memory in America.